0xcadams/livepeer-open-orchestrator/README.md

 ### Cluster Creation

-#### EKS
+#### k3s (Self-Hosted Kubernetes)

-If you would like to create K3S clusters, continue with this section.
+If you would like to create `k3s` clusters, continue with this section.
 You'll first need to install [k3s](https://rancher.com/docs/k3s/latest/en/quick-start/) on the node which you would like to use as your main server.
 You must configure `k3s` to use Docker in order to take advantage of the NVIDIA container runtime by following the [runtime installation guide](https://github.com/NVIDIA/nvidia-container-runtime#installation).
 You will need to make sure to add the `default-runtime` to `/etc/docker/daemon.json`.
 Once that is complete, you can use:

 ```bash
 curl -sfL https://get.k3s.io | sh -s - --docker --node-ip xxx.xxx.xxx.xxx